 This subclause describes how the PoC Client connects to the Multicast PoC Channel using MBMS as the multicast/broadcast access technology as the example.

-Figure 102 "Connecting to the Multicast PoC Channel, broadcast with counting" shows the message flow of the scenario.
+Figure 102 "Connecting to the Multicast PoC Channe " shows the message flow of the scenario.

-Figure 102: Connecting to the Multicast PoC Channel, broadcast with counting.
+Figure 102: Connecting to the Multicast PoC Channel.

-The re-INVITE message contains a Multicast PoC Channel Identity.
+The flow begins after the PoC client has been informed of the Multicast PoC Channel identity by the Participating PoC Server.

 The steps of the flows are as follows:

-The PoC Client A checks if the Multicast PoC Channel Identity received in the re-INVITE message is available in the RAN.
+The PoC Client A checks if the Multicast PoC Channel Identity is available in the Access/Core Network(s).

-If the Multicast PoC Channel was available the PoC Client sends a CONNECT-TO-MULTICAST-PoC-CHANNEL message.
+If the Multicast PoC Channel was available, the PoC Client sends a CONNECT-TO-MULTICAST-PoC-CHANNEL message.

-Information elements contained in the CONNECT-TO-MULTICAST-PoC-CHANNEL message are:
+The Access/Core Network forwards the CONNECT-TO-MULTICAST-PoC-CHANNEL message to the Participating PoC Server.

-Counting used indication.
+The Participating PoC Server acknowledges the CONNECT-TO-MULTICAST-PoC-CHANNEL message by sending the OK message.

-3. The RAN acknowledges the CONNECT-TO-MULTICAST-PoC-CHANNEL message by sending the OK message.
+The Access/Core Network forwards the OK message to the PoC Client A.

-The PoC Client A starts listen to the Multicast PoC Channel.
+The PoC Client A starts listening to the Multicast PoC Channel.